spotadev/symbiont-trust-management-dapp/README.md

 Sunday 18th Feb 2024:

-Functionality is NOT yet operational.
+Functionality is NOT complete and is Work in Progress.

-Keeping checking this README for project status.
+Keeping checking back for an update in this README.

 ## What is this project about?